zype/zype.github.io/platform_docs/videos.md

 <hr id="8">

-## Adding Videos from a YouTube Channel to the Zype Platform
+## Adding videos from a YouTube Channel to the Zype Platform
 We simplified the process of searching for and importing a YouTube Channel into the Zype Platform.
 Before, you had to manually go to YouTube and find your Channel ID.
 This was a cumbersome process.
 Now you can search for a YouTube Channel from the Zype Platform and we will get the Channel ID for you.